Skip to main content Skip to footer

 Fans are great for most consumer-level uses.
 They're cheap, easy to replace when they break (which they do often), and they work.

-The downside to fans is that they’re reliant on the ambient temperature outside the computer being relatively cool.
-In warm climates or hot situations (an industrial tablet being used to help install or assess solar panels in a desert), fans can’t keep the components cool enough.
+The downside to fans is that they're reliant on the ambient temperature outside the computer being relatively cool.
+In warm climates or hot situations (a rugged industrial tablet being used to help install or assess solar panels in a desert), fans can't keep the components cool enough.

 In situations like hospitals or clean rooms, fans create problems by sucking debris and microorganisms into the computer.
 Microorganisms fester in the dark warmth of the computer and get shot out by the fans into what should be a sterile environment.